kostas2370/Video-Creator/README.md

 Inside the viddie folder :
 Create the .env file and add your OPEN_API_KEY
-If you want to enable email services for more custom stuff, you can add these variables :EMAIL_HOST_USER, EMAIL_HOST_PASSWORD

 After go to the viddie folder and run those commands: